mcradcliffe2490/Operating-Systems-Work/README.md

 No thread can enter when a writer thread is doing work, but multiple readers threads can do work at the same time.
 Turnstile semaphore is used to prevent writer starvation.

+## 9.cpp
+Recreates a particular solution to the Dinning Philosopher's problem, Where Philosopher's are replaced with gamers who are playing games in a living room.

 ## Ash
 The ash project is an ongoing project to implement a basic shell and learn how they fundamentally work.
 Currently, all built in is functional and soon regular commands will be too.